 She was a Discover Lehigh Valley Best New Artist nominee at age 14 (2014) and an LVMA Industry nominee in 2017 where she also performed a two song Awards Show duet with legendary blues harmonica player, James Supra.
 She’s trained and presented her music at national conferences in Phoenix and Philadelphia.

-Kayla has an ever-growing catalog of original music including her The Difference Between Fine and Okay CD, her Awkward and Absent SP, a new EP expected out in late Summer 2018, and her original music appearing on 4 compilation CDs.
+Kayla has an ever-growing catalog of original music including her The Difference Between Fine and Okay CD, her Awkward and Absent SP, a new EP (Shadows & Fate) released September 1, 2018, and her original music appearing on 4 compilation CDs.
 She’s been covered in Youth Today, Steel Notes Magazine, Lehigh Valley Underground, and the subject of the Martin Guitar funded documentary “yes i can, yes i will, yes i am” which documented her Youth Artist in Residence role (2014 & 2015) helping connect homeless and at-risk youth with music as well as emceeing the Martin Guitar Singer-Songwriter Series and serving as the alternative music performing artist.

 Currently Kayla splits her time between the Lehigh Valley area (PA & NJ) and Boston where she attends Tufts University as an American Studies and Film and Media major.